 Kubernetes is designed to handle node outages, so you can still use Watson Studio Local even if some of your nodes are down.
 However, if a node is down, you must attempt to diagnose and resolve the problem to avoid outages if other nodes fail.

 Contact IBM Software Support if you cannot determine why the node failed or how to restart the node.

-You can add additional compute or deployment nodes.
+You can add additional compute or deployment nodes by clicking Add node.
+See System requirements for Watson Studio Local for the node requirements.
 Restriction: Watson Studio Local does not support adding additional nodes with GPU.